[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 https://dev.classmethod.jp/articles/bedrock-agentcore-managed-harness-preview/

-The fetch_webpage tool within the Gateway will be used to retrieve the content of the specified web page and summarize it.
+The fetch_webpage tool within Gateway is used to retrieve the content of the specified web page and summarize it.

 28

-As you can see, it's convenient that adding just one Gateway makes multiple tools available at once.
-It's also a nice point that adding new features to the Gateway is easy, and the harness itself doesn't need to be changed when you do.
+It's great that by adding just one Gateway, multiple tools become available all at once.
+It's also a nice point that you can easily add new features to the Gateway and don't need to change the harness itself.

-The right image is to limit the Browser tool to situations where you access a specific URL and perform page operations, and to choose the appropriate MCP tool for information searches depending on the purpose.
+The image is to limit the Browser tool to situations where you access a specific URL and perform page operations, and to choose appropriate MCP tools for information search based on the purpose.

-The main hands-on experience of building an agent is complete by Part 5.
-Try this if you have time to spare.
+The main agent building experience is complete up to Part 5.
+From here, try it if you have time.

 There is a "Show observability" button in the upper right of the playground screen.